kerens91/FlyingSheepsServerApp/README.md

 ![imageedit_158_7735667754](https://user-images.githubusercontent.com/23153754/144446587-5b455cb1-7615-47ad-8865-6e7b89565cb6.png)

+## Card Game Application
+This project is a card game application written in Java.

 This file contains a concise explanation about the application, along with a short review of the main components of the application.

 Please note that the code in this Git is the server side implementation of the application.